RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 If you've already pushed to GitHub before, consider whether or not you can answer these questions.
 * Why do files need to be staged for commit?
-* How can I revert my changes from HEAD to a previous commit?
+* What is a remote repository?
 * What are the differences between pushing, merging and fetching?

 If these questions sound confusing, or if you are unsure of their answers, you probably haven't had anyone explain them to you properly.
 And that's okay, that's just what I'm here for.